Around the world by bike

 We arrived in Turkey at the end of August once across the border we headed for the nearest town as Eddy's bicycle rim was buckled to such an extent that he could not cycle.
 Turkish people are some of the kindest people in the world, and while waiting, we were offered tea, watermelon and coffee.
 The rim took longer than expected to repair and as it was raining by them, we found a room for the night.

-Well, for one, Turkey is not flat, so it is up and down hills all day long again as we head to Istanbul.
+Turkey is not flat, and most days were up and down hills as we headed to Istanbul.
 By 16h30 we reached a picnic site with restaurant and toilets and decided to set up camp for the night as one never knows whether a campsite will be available further along the road.

-Gee, what a long day.
-Not that it was that far but coming into Istanbul is like any other large city - a nightmare as the traffic is heavy and one normally has no idea were one is going.
-None of the campsites indicated on the map is still there and by 21h00 it was time to give up and find a room in an hotel.
-The room is very expensive and I will try and find cheaper accommodation in the morning.
+Cycling into Istanbul was a nightmare as the traffic was heavy and we had no idea where we were going.
+None of the campsites indicated on the map still existed and by 21h00 it was time to give up and find a hotel room.
 At least I had my first glimpse of the Mediterranean.

 31 August - Istanbul